-t.
+r.
 Warranty costs

-The Company's products generally include standard warranty of two years for product defects.
+The Company's products generally include a standard warranty of two years for product defects.
 The Company accrues for warranty at the time revenue is recognized.
 The Company's estimates of future warranty obligations may change due to product failure rates, material usage, and other rework costs incurred in correcting a product failure.
 In addition, specific warranty accruals may be recorded if unforeseen problems arise.
-The provision for warranty amounted to \$96 and \$158 as of December 31, 2022, and 2021, respectively.
-These provisions are included in other accrued liabilities and non-current liabilities in the accompanying consolidated balance sheets.
+The provision for warranty amounted to \$47 and \$96 as of December 31, 2023, and 2022, respectively.
+These provisions are included in "Other current liabilities" and "Other long-term liabilities" in the accompanying consolidated balance sheets.